 You must also keep in mind that there are various models on the market.

-First, there are the cordless or corded.
+There are the cordless or corded.
 Corded ones need to be connected to a power source to operate while cordless ones you charge before use.
 The corded variety is more potent than the cord-free, but the cordless one is easier to move around the house.

-Last but not least, there are the robotic, central systems and the canister.
+There are the robotic, central systems and the canister.
 The robotic need a remote control system, the central vacuum systems deposit dirt and dust in a receptacle located in a seldom-used area and the canister options that have a long wand attached to a canister by a flexible hose.2 They also include an engine and receptacle that collects dirt and dust.

 So, whichever system you purchase, be sure to know the type that fits best with your lifestyle.

 A: It varies depending on the use, type of floors, pets, and the bag’s capacity.
 With most of them, the bags need to be changed/replaced every couple of months, say two to three months depending on the amount of dirt collected.
-With some however like the Electrolux, Oreck, the bag change can be a little sooner, even weeks.
-Vacuuming carpeted floors and homes with pet hair can fill a bag quickly especially with your pets dragging their fur all over the house.
+With som like the Electrolux, Oreck, the bag change can be a little sooner, even weeks.
+Vacuuming carpeted floors and homes with pet hair can fill a bag quickly, especially with your pets dragging their fur all over the house.
 Fortunately for us, most of these systems come with a bag change indicator that makes your work easier by alerting you when a bag change is required.